-DOE's analyses indicate that the amended standards would save a significant amount of energy-an estimated 4.84 quads of cumulative energy over 30 years (2014)
+DOE's analyses indicate that the amended standards would save a significant amount of energy-an estimated 4.84 quads of cumulative energy over 30 years (2014 through 2043).
+This amount is equivalent to three times the total energy used annually for refrigeration products in U.S. homes.

-The cumulative national net present value (NPV) of total consumer costs and savings of the amended standards for products shipped in 2014-2043, in 2009\$, ranges from \$6.4 to \$10.4 billion (at a 7-percent discount rate) to \$28.1 to \$36.1 billion (at a 3percent discount rate).
-The NPV is the estimated total value of future operating-cost savings during the analysis period, minus the estimated increased product costs, discounted to 2010.
+The cumulative national net present value (NPV) of total consumer costs and savings of the amended standards for products shipped in 2014-2043, in 2009\$, ranges from \$6.4 to \$10.4 billion (at a 7-percent discount rate) to \$28.1 to \$36.1 billion (at a 3-percent discount rate).1 The NPV is the estimated total value of future operating-cost savings during the analysis period, minus the estimated increased product costs, discounted to 2010.
 The industry net present value (INPV) is the sum of the discounted cash flows to the industry from the base year through the end of the analysis period (2010 to 2043).
 Using a real discount rate of 7.2 percent, DOE estimates that INPV for manufacturers of all refrigeration products in the base case is \$3.731 billion in 2009\$.
 By adopting the amended standards, DOE expects that manufacturers may lose 15 to 24 percent of their INPV, or approximately \$0.573 to \$0.887 billion.
 Using a 7-percent discount rate, the NPV of consumer costs and savings from today's amended standards would amount to 4 to 16 times the total estimated industry losses.
 Using a 3-percent discount rate, the NPV would amount to 26 to 60 times the total estimated industry losses.

 The projected economic impacts of the amended standards on individual consumers are generally positive.
-For example, the estimated average life-cycle cost (LCC) savings are \$44 for top-mount refrigerator-freezers, \$22 for bottom-mount refrigerator-freezers, \$57 for side-by-side refrigerator-freezers, \$195 for upright freezers, \$69 for chest freezers, \$14 for compact refrigerators, \$12 for compact freezers, and from \$2 to \$71 for built-in refrigeration products, depending on the product class.
+For example, the estimated average lifecycle cost (LCC) savings are \$42 for topmount refrigerator-freezers, \$22 for bottom-mount refrigerator-freezers, \$57 for side-by-side refrigerator-freezers, \$57 for side-by-side refrigerator-freezers, \$195 for upright freezers, \$69 for chest freezers, \$14 for compact refrigerators, \$12 for compact freezers, and from \$2 to \$71 for built-in refrigeration products, depending on the product class.2